radixsh/ecs-170-project/README.md

   the true distribution family, mean, and standard deviation
 - [ ] Move on to multi-dimensional data

+Bug list:
+- [ ] When attempting to tune hyperparameter BATCH_SIZE,
+  regression_performance.py does not properly generate big test datasets to match up with the large BATCH_SIZE.
+This results in inaccurate regression metrics, as each model is tested on a test dataset that is much smaller than the batch size and therefore only gives one uninformed loss value per (or MAE, etc.)

 ## Main useful files
 ### `train_multiple.py`
 Trains multiple models and saves each one's weights into `models` subdirectory.